Helenpham1097/document/content/collections/pages/cloud-hosting.md

                 text: "Manage "
               - type: text
                 marks:
+                  -
-                  - type: bold
+                    type: bold
-                text: "all your sites"
+                text: 'all your sites'
+              -
-              - type: text
+                type: text
-                text: " and databases in one place."
+                text: ' and databases in one place, no matter what stack they run on.'
         type: box
         enabled: true
         link_type: url